 Magdalene is located on the bank of the river Cam giving the College a beautifully scenic location.
 Students can enjoy traditional activities such as punting and croquet.
 Magnificent architecture, majestic college buildings, quaint passages and historic market places form this beautiful city.
 Set 50 miles north of London, the River Cam runs through Cambridge where industries such as software, bioscience and many start-up companies have derived from the university.

-The accommodation at Magdalene consists of single bedrooms with shared bathrooms in separate male and female accommodation block.
+The accommodation at Magdalene consists of single and twin bedrooms with shared bathrooms in separate male and female accommodation block.
 In addition to an auditorium, a social room and a sports field, there is also a laundry room free of charge.
 Living and studying in this world-renowned location allows Bucksmore students to experience student life as a Cambridge University undergraduate.

 Bucksmore also offers a complimentary airport transfer service to students arriving at Heathrow, Stansted and Gatwick airports.

 In addition to the Bucksmore’s residential centre management team and counsellors that provide pastoral care and support to students, there are also friendly and welcoming Magdalene College staff available 24 hours a day in the Porter’s Lodge.

 |Internet:||Wi-Fi available throughout the College and private computer rooms|